kunalj101/python_intro_hackathon/chapter5.md

 ```

 *** =instructions
-- Import LabelEncoder
-- Perform Label encoding for categories of variable "Married"
+Perform Label encoding for categories of variable "Married"

 *** =hint